COVID-19 UPDATES: 293 new Idaho COVID-19 cases, 0 new deaths

-IDAHO FALLS, Idaho (KIFI) – Idaho officials reported 293 new COVID-19 cases and zero new deaths over the weekend.
+IDAHO FALLS, Idaho (KIFI) – Idaho officials reported 293 new COVID-19 cases and 0 new deaths in the last week.
+State-level case and hospital data are now being updated on the state dashboard on Wednesday excluding holidays.

-Southeastern Idaho Public Health has 14 new confirmed and probable cases of COVID-19 in southeast Idaho.
-This brings the total of confirmed and probable cases to 17,190.
-Out of the 17,190 cases, 17,130 have recovered from COVID-19.
-There are 230 deaths in the health district.
+Southeastern Idaho Public Health has 29 active cases of COVID-19 in southeast Idaho.
+This brings the total of confirmed and probable cases to 44,552.
+Out of those cases, 43,937 have recovered from COVID-19.
+There are 586 deaths in the health district.
 You can view more HERE.

-SIPH COVID-19 risk level monitor has four categories: minimal, moderate, high and critical.
-Bannock, Bear Lake, Bingham, Butte, Caribou, Franklin, Oneida and Power are in the minimal risk category.
+SIPH covers Bannock, Bear Lake, Bingham, Butte, Caribou, Franklin, Oneida and Power.

-Eastern Idaho Public Health reported 6 new cases Tuesday.
-There are 3 new cases in Bonneville, 2 in Custer and 1 in Madison.
-There are a total of 54 active cases and 259 total deaths.
+Eastern Idaho Public Health updates its dashboard weekly each Monday.
+There are a total of 13 cases in the last seven days and 514 total deaths.
 You can view more HERE.

-EIPH COVID-19 risk level monitor has four categories: minimal, moderate, high and critical.
-Bonneville, Clark, Custer, Fremont, Jefferson, Lemhi, Madison and Teton are in the minimal risk category.

 EIPH covers Bonneville, Clark, Custer, Fremont, Jefferson, Lemhi, Madison and Teton counties.

-The hotspots so far this week are Kootenai County, Canyon County, Ada County, Twin Falls County and Idaho County.
+The hotspots so far this week are Ada County, Canyon County, Shoshone County, Kootenai County and Payette County.

+44,983 cases received any booster dose, and 2,970 cases received the bivalent (updated) booster dose.

-Zero new deaths were reported bringing the total recorded deaths to 2,090.
+0 new deaths were reported bringing the total recorded deaths to 5,479.

 State officials say deaths by age group breaks down as follows:

-94.57% of deaths with known race were White.
-0.96% of deaths with known race were Asian.
-0.43% of deaths with known race were Black or African American, 2.07% American Indian/Alaska Native and 1.97% were “Other race/multiple races.”
-The race category for 2 deaths is pending.
+94.91% of deaths with known race were White.
+0.82% of deaths with known race were Asian.
+0.37% of deaths with known race were Black or African American, 1.81% American Indian/Alaska Native, 0.31% Native Hawaiian or Other Pacific Islander and 1.77% were “Other race/multiple races.”
+The race category for 12 deaths is pending.

 COVID-19 in Idaho